A New Family of Binary Sequences via Elliptic Function Fields over Finite Fields of Odd Characteristics: Preliminaries

-In this paper, we shall utilize the quadratic residue map $\eta$ and this structure of the rational points over the cyclic elliptic function field with odd characteristic to construct a new family of binary sequences with good parameters.
+In this paper, we shall utilize the quadratic residue map $\eta$ and this structure of rational places over the cyclic elliptic function fields with odd characteristics to construct a new family of binary sequences with excellent parameters.